 A number of our managers attended a Menopause Awareness workshop on Zoom run by Emma Young (from the above video) and Joanne Boyle from Foot Anstey.
-I personally found this hugely valuable and the main points I took from it were:

 - One in four women needs significant support to maintain normal performance at work due to the severity of her menopausal symptoms.

 - Severe symptoms may meet the definition of ‘disabled’ under Equality Act 2010

 - There are at least 40 emotional and physical symptoms of the menopause.

 - There are simple reasonable adjustments that we can make life easier for those experiencing menopausal symptoms including flexible working arrangements, coaching, temperature control, allowing more frequent rest breaks.

 - Perhaps the most important message is to check-in with your team members regularly to create and maintain a strong relationship.
 This way, you should be able to better understand their symptoms and find ways to help them.